 Lately I have been reading and appreciating visual art and paintings and this has informed my work on this album.
 Compared to my previous albums, this was the first time that I had a clear visual representation of my music, as geometrical forms – each element of a track suggested a form that intertwined with the other elements.

-The album offers four beautifully realized pieces in which Mogard explores this new motif.
+The album offers four beautifully realised pieces in which Mogard explores this new motif.
 ‘Slate Coloured Storm’ delivers an epic narrative in a relatively short span of five and a half minutes, with immense, snarling drones rising and swirling around an insistent melodic bass line.
-‘Bound Universe’ is perhaps the most divergent piece so far in Mogard’s repertoire, like a sonic fractal of complex, recursive oscillating patterns emphasizing analog synths in a way that sounds simultaneously retro and futuristic.
+‘Bound Universe’ is perhaps the most divergent piece so far in Mogard’s repertoire, like a sonic fractal of complex, recursive oscillating patterns emphasising analog synths in a way that sounds simultaneously retro and futuristic.

 The album then pivots and turns in a deeply melancholic direction with ‘Half Light of Dawn’, a gripping, mournful drone of surprising emotional potency.
 The final coda is the long form ‘House on the River’ which belies its bucolic name with a vast sweep that evokes images of massive, sullen storm clouds, rushing winds, and the ominous stirring of deep and restless waters.
 But, the storm subsides providing the respite of stillness to conclude an incredible sonic journey.